virtualstaticvoid/heroku-buildpack-r/README.md

 The buildpack currently supports `R 3.6.3`.
 This is updated periodically when new versions of R are released.

-### Paths

-Where possible, always use relative paths for files, so that your application is more portable; so that it can run locally in development and at runtime on Heroku without any differences.
-The current directory on Heroku will always be `/app`, and your application will be installed to this directory, so relative paths should be in respect of the root directory of your project.

 ### Slug Compilation vs Runtime use of `chroot`

-This version of the buildpack uses a [fakechroot][fakechroot] during slug compilation, to compile R packages which may include C or Fortran code.
+This version of the buildpack still uses a [fakechroot][fakechroot] during slug compilation, to compile R packages which may include C or Fortran code.
-However it no longer uses the chroot at runtime so there it can work better in scenarios where other language buildpacks are used, such as with Python or Java.
+However it no longer uses the `chroot` at runtime so it can work better in scenarios where other language buildpacks are used, such as with Python, Ruby or Java, and so that the [slug size][slugsize] is greatly reduced.

 If you are migrating to this version of the buildpack, you no longer need to prefix commands to use `fakechroot`, `fakeroot` or `chroot`.
-Wrappers of these commands are included in the buildpack, which will output warning messages to alert you of their use.
+Wrappers of these commands are included and they will output warning messages to alert you of their use.

 ### Buildpack Binaries